NEW BEGINNERS CLASSES STARTING 23 APRIL 2019 FOR ABSOLUTE BEGINNERS

-Come and improve your play at our friendly dupLicate sessions, with advice at hand if you wish.
+Once you've started, come and improve your play at our friendly dupLicate sessions, with advice at hand if you wish.
 No partner required.
-Most Wednesday afternoons, Thursday evenings and some Sunday afternoons.
-Contact us for more information.
+Most Wednesday afternoons, Thursday evenings andsome Sunday afternoons.
+Keep an eye on the calendar for dates.

 NEW TO OUR CLUB?